ciberkleid/hello-java/README.md

 # hello-java

-This is a simple demo app that returns one of several "cool expressions" at random.
+This is a simple demo app that returns one of several expressions at random.

 This README contains instructions for [building the image](README.md#build-the-image) and [testing the app locally](README.md#test-the-app-locally).